Ensono/amido.github.io/docs/workloads/azure/data/getting_started/ingest_pipeline_deployment_azure.md

 datastacks generate ingest --config="path_to_config_file/my_config.yaml" --data-quality
 ```

-This should add new project artifacts for the workload under `de_workloads/ingest/Ingest_AzureSql_MyNewExample`, based on the ingest workload templates.
+This will add new project artifacts for the workload under `de_workloads/ingest/Ingest_AzureSql_MyNewExample`, based on the ingest workload templates.
 Review the resources that have been generated.

 ## Step 4: Update ingest configuration